pmkrepo/tradetest/README.md

 Trades are stored in in-memory datastrcutre.
 TreeSet is used as it sorts the data.
 (TreeMap can also be used) in the real application trades can be stored in external SQL or NOSQL database to spport persistence and scale. in that case TradeDao interface need to be implemented which can interact with the database.
+Dates are stored as millisecond timestamps.
+While reading or displaying they are converted to readable format.
 ### 3. Trade Expiry
 Trade Expirey service runs as a scheduled task. its run rate need be injected to TradeService as this is test assignment, in order to test it is started with 3 second delay (first run) and 10 second rate (subsequent runs).
+### 4. Output
+All the trades in the system are stored and displayed

 ## Command Line input
 ### 1. Start the java application (App class)